Colt1990/chinese-dialect-recognition/README.md

 # chinese-dialect-recognition
 ## Background:
-For this challenge, a database covering China's 10 major dialects will be open.
-Challengers shall take both or either of two tasks with different difficulties.
-In each task, challengers are required to build a system that automatically identifies and assorts the audio files with different durations (≤3s for the first task and >3s for the second task) provided in the challenge.
-The final ranking will be decided based on the classification accuracy of your system.
-Training set and development set is open for challengers' use but the test set is not open to the public.
+For this challenge, a database covering China's 10 major dialects were provided include Changsha Dialect, Hebei Dialect, Nanchang Dialect, Shanghai Dialect, Fujian Dialect and Kejia Dialect,Ningxia Dialect,Hefei Dialect,Sichuan Dialect and Shan3xi Dialect.
+In this task, challengers were required to build a system that automatically identifies and assorts the audio files with different durations ( >3s for the task) provided in the challenge.

 ## Network
-This code was revised based on the baseline code offered by iFLYTEK.
 ![image](https://github.com/Colt1990/chinese-dialect-recognizaiton/blob/master/image/network.png)

 ## Feature